-Class 12th is a turning point of the student’s career life.
+Class 12th is a turning point in the student’s career life.
 The marks scored in class 12 helps them to get admission into the prestigious colleges across India.
-Students who have opted the Biology subjects aims to build their career in the medical field ahead.
-Hence having a deep understanding of Biology subject becomes very crucial.
+On the other hand, students who have opted for the Biology subjects aims to build their career in the medical field ahead.
+Hence, having a deep understanding of Biology subject becomes very crucial.
 Here, we have provided the ISC Class 12 Biology Syllabus along with the mark-wise weightage for every chapter.
 Students can also download the syllabus pdf from the link below.

 Before going into the syllabus, students must have a look at the marks weightage of the ISC Syllabus for Class 12 Biology.

 Marks Weightage of ISC Class 12 Biology Syllabus